transmental/foundnone-vrf/README.md

 # Foundnone VRF

 A democratized Verifiable Random Function (VRF) system allowing anyone to request and fulfill entropy requests onchain for rewards.
 It can be used with a single EOA or an external transaction relayer service enabling concurrency and scalability.
+The requester can provide a callback address to receive the entropy, or it can be retrieved by polling the contract.
+On the fulfillment side, the fulfiller can opt to whitelist specific callback addresses and/or specify a maximum amount of callback gas to prevent spam.

 # Deployed Addresses:

 - Base Sepolia: `0x1ec945E267CF78c53306d48D89f2cdb500026811`
+- Curtis (Apechain Testnet): `0x25f27467377DaC26B79784603A0b2DcDaa3b67cf`
 - Base: `pending further testing...`

 # Quick Start